INS Delhi (C74): Portuguese–Indian War

 On 18 December 1961, during the annexation of the Portuguese State of India, also known as "Operation Vijay" or the Portuguese-Indian War, in which Goa and its dependencies of Daman and Diu were annexed, Delhi was tasked to patrol the waters off Diu.
 At dawn, the ship was spotted by the Portuguese defenders, but they did not recognize its hoisted battle flag.
 The Portuguese land based artillery did not open fire considering it might be a cargo vessel.
 Indian Navy reports state that Delhi supported the Indian Army's advance by firing on the citadel, and neutralizing the airport control tower.
 The detailed Portuguese reports on the invasion do not mention fire from the main 6 in guns of the Indian cruiser, though a possible cause of the discrepancy is that the source of the fire from the ageing cruiser may not have been identified, due to the Indian Army firing from the landward side.
 Alternatively, the cruiser's shells may have fallen short of the citadel.

 The only documented event of naval action between India and Portugal in Portuguese reports in the Diu region, was the sinking of the Portuguese patrol boat NRP Vega by Indian Air Force aircraft, after Vega opened fire on them with its sole Oerlikon 20 mm cannon, killing two of the crew, including his captain.
 After the sinking, the survivors of the Vega were taken prisoner-of-war on the shore.

 In another naval action of the Portuguese-Indian War, engaged several Indian frigates that were trying to force the entry in Mormugao harbour, Goa, being severely damaged and stranded after sustaining an hour of combat.

 Visit to New Zealand

 In 1969, Delhi visited New Zealand under Captain V. E. C. Barboza.
 The visit was the occasion of many reunions of Achilles veterans who were plied with large quantities of rum and beer, and taken on a quick trip by the ship.
-Shri Govind Singh (official no. 91459-R)from Pabana, Jhunjhunu (RAJASTHAN) was also a crew member of INS Delhi during New Zealand visit.